Albion

 Block 2:

-Part of the Social Life of English specialisation.
-Learn how to study the ways we use varieties of English and other languages to be different people in different contexts.
-Research and write about the linguistic choices we make in representing ourselves, others, and groups to which we may or may not belong.
+This course will teach ways that people use varieties of English and linguistic characteristics to present themselves a certain way in different contexts.
+In this course one will learn on how to research and write about the linguistic choices we make in representing ourselves, others, and groups to which we may or may not belong.

 Block 3:

-Part of the Social Life of English specialisation.
-Stories drawn from lived experience are a powerful force in English-language cultures and societies.
-How do writers of biographies, memoirs, documentaries, and social media negotiate the need to ‘tell the truth’ of their experience with the desire to tell an engaging story?
+This course will provide stories drawn from lived experience, which are a powerful force in English-speaking cultures and societies.
+How do writers of biographies, memoirs, documentaries, and social media negotiate the need to ‘tell the truth’ of their experience with the desire to tell an engaging story, and how are they perceived?

 Block 4: